-Bois Blanc Pines School District (the "District") was organized under the School Code of the State of Michigan, and services a population of 3 students.
+Benton Harbor Area Schools (the "District") was organized under the School Code of the State of Michigan and services a population of approximately 1,483 students.
 The District is governed by an elected Board of Education consisting of seven members and administered by a Superintendent who is appointed by the aforementioned Board.
 The District provides a comprehensive range of educational services as specified by state statute and Board of Education policy.
-These services include elementary education, secondary education, athletic activities, special education, and general administrative services.
+These services include elementary education, secondary education, pre-school programs, athletic activities, special education, community services and general administrative services.
 The Board of Education also has broad financial responsibilities, including the approval of the annual budget and the establishment of a system of accounting and budgetary controls.